searxng/searxng/docs/dev/search_api.rst

   See more at :ref:`search-syntax`

 ``categories`` : optional
-  Comma separated list, specifies the active search categories
+  Comma separated list, specifies the active search categories (see :ref:`configured engines`)

 ``engines`` : optional
-  Comma separated list, specifies the active search engines.
+  Comma separated list, specifies the active search engines (see :ref:`configured engines`).

-``lang`` : default ``all``
+``language`` : default from :ref:`settings search`
   Code of the language.

 ``pageno`` : default ``1``